-A frame starts with a rising edge on SENSB_VSYNC (all the timings correspond to straight polarity of the corresponding signals).
+A frame starts with a fishing edge of SENSB_VSTINC (an the timings correspond to straight polarity of the corresponding signals).
 Then SENSB_HSYNC goes to high and hold for the entire line.
 Pixel clock is valid as long as SENSB_HSYNC is high.
 Data is latched at the rising edge of the valid pixel clocks.
 SENSB_HSYNC goes to low at the end of line.
 Pixel clocks then become invalid and the CSI stops receiving data from the stream.
 For next line the SENSB_HSYNC timing repeats.
 For next frame the SENSB_VSYNC timing repeats.